 That One Attack: The Yggdrasil Core's Cell Membrane in The Millennium Girl.
 It prevents any and all damage for a turn and releases a painful party-wide counter in return for getting hit.
 If you just so happen to have a character that has the Highlander skill that may cause an attack upon being dealt damage, you may go down from a single attack triggering a chain.
 While it's predictable with a guide that explains the boss' patterns, it will break the pattern if you apply enough buffs, meaning you can die on any turn you choose to attack.

 In the original Etrian Odyssey, the boss' original incarnation, Primevil, had a much nastier version of Necrosis that was very accurate and retained the instant-death status effect infliction, usually spelling death for the party.
-Even with all the strategy you put into the battle, there's a chance it'll decide to use it.
+Even with all the strategy you put into the battle, there's a chance it'll decide to use it and force your party to lick their wounds (if they survive, anyway).

 That One Boss: Iwaopeln in the original Etrian Odyssey.
 You need to beat every single F.O.E. on the floor to actually kill it on a floor completely filled with them.
 While it's possible to fight and beat Iwaopeln before nearby F.O.E.s reach you, it just instantly respawns if there's so much as a single one left.
 He also has a really powerful attack that will kill at least two of your party members if you don't have Immunize.
 Fortunately, this is not required in the remake, as they disappear as soon as the bird is defeated, although it can use the F.O.Es to assist it in battle, as well as respawning them if it sees you.